MLH/mlh-policies/community-values.md

  - Ensure that participants own any intellectual property they produce at the event.
  - Have enough food on site to reasonably feed attendees during the event.
+ - Events should provide healthy food options and have options available for hackers with dietary restrictions.
  - Clearly communicate any major changes to the event (Ex. venue, location, schedule, theme, etc.) as soon as they occur.
  - Check in all attendees as they arrive at the event and make sure they have
  - up-to-date name, email, mobile phone number, and school for each of them.
- - Have at least one lead organizer on site at any time during the event.
+ - Have at least one lead organizer who has full ability to make decisions on site at any time during the event.

 ## MLH Member Events are open and accessible to all students.

  - Do not have entry fees.